rust-lang/rust/doc/rust.md

 ~~~~

 In this example, `nonempty_list` is a predicate---it can be used in a
-typestate constraint---but the auxiliary function `pure_length`@ is
+typestate constraint---but the auxiliary function `pure_length` is
 not.

 *ToDo:* should actually define referential transparency.